 Try our beans here

-We are using UTZ Certification for our Premium coffees because it is part of a sustainable vision, without being exorbitant for small producers.
-UTZ uses two ways of acting: adaptation and mitigation (to reduce the negative impact).
+We are using Rainforest Alliance certified coffees for our Premium coffees because it is part of a sustainable vision, without being exorbitant for small producers.
+Rainforest Alliance uses two ways of acting: adaptation and mitigation (to reduce the negative impact).
 There is no artificial price manipulation; a fair price is defined, with as few intermediaries as possible.
-Most importantly, UTZ allows for an improvement in operating techniques with training programs for farmers; a desire to increase working conditions and environmental preservation.
-Through these programs, UTZ encourages an increase in the quantity of materials produced, which allows a better profitability.
+Most importantly, Rainforest Alliance allows for an improvement in operating techniques with training programs for farmers; a desire to increase working conditions and environmental preservation.
+Through these programs, Rainforest Alliance encourages an increase in the quantity of materials produced, which allows a better profitability.

 Try our beans here

-What UTZ did for coffee farmers production processes:
+What does Rainforest Alliance do for coffee farmers production processes:

 • Producers are trained to better manage their production and reduce their environmental impact.